jessesquires/JSQMessagesViewController/README.md

 # MessagesTableViewController

+A messages UI for iPhone and iPad.

-A messages tableview controller very similar to the iOS Messages app. **Note, this is only a messaging UI, not a messaging app.** This is intended to be used in an existing app where you have (or are developing) a messaging system and need a user interface for it.
+This messages tableview controller is very similar to the iOS Messages app. **Note, this is only a messaging UI, not a messaging app.** This is intended to be used in an existing app where you have (or are developing) a messaging system and need a user interface for it.

 ## About

 This is *heavily* based on work by [Sam Soffes](https://github.com/soffes)' [SSMessagingViewController][1].
 I took Soffes' code base and developed this to use in [Hemoglobe](www.hemoglobe.com) for private messages between users.
+I didn't fork the original repo simply because my refactoring was too extensive.

 Notable changes from [SSMessagingViewController][1]: